Irrigation: Surface irrigation

 Surface irrigation, also known as gravity irrigation, is the oldest form of irrigation and has been in use for thousands of years.
 In surface (furrow, flood, or level basin) irrigation systems, water moves across the surface of agricultural lands to wet it and infiltrate into the soil.
 Water moves by following gravity or the slope of the land.
-Surface irrigation can be subdivided into furrow, border strip or basin irrigation.
-It is often called flood irrigation when the irrigation results in flooding or near flooding of the cultivated land.
-Historically, surface irrigation is the most common method of irrigating agricultural land across most parts of the world.
-The water application efficiency of surface irrigation is typically lower than other forms of irrigation, due in part to the lack of control of applied depths.
-Surface irrigation involves a significantly lower capital cost and energy requirement than pressurized irrigation systems.
-Hence, it is often the irrigation choice for developing nations, for low-value crops and for large fields.
-Where water levels from the irrigation source permit, the levels are controlled by dikes (levees), usually plugged by soil.
-This is often seen in terraced rice fields (rice paddies), where the method is used to flood or control the level of water in each distinct field.
+Surface irrigation can be subdivided into furrow, border strip, or basin irrigation.
+It is often called flood irrigation when irrigation results in flooding or near-flooding of the cultivated land.
+Historically, surface irrigation has been the most common method for irrigating agricultural land in most parts of the world.
+The water application efficiency of surface irrigation is typically lower than that of other irrigation methods, due in part to limited control over applied depths.
+Surface irrigation involves significantly lower capital costs and energy requirements than pressurized irrigation systems.
+Hence, it is often the irrigation choice for developing nations, for low-value crops, and for large fields.
+Where water levels from the irrigation source permit, they are controlled by dikes (levees), usually plugged with soil.
+This is often seen in terraced rice fields (rice paddies), where the method is used to flood or control water levels in each distinct field.
 In some cases, the water is pumped or lifted by human or animal power to the level of the land.